U.S. cracks down on Russian 'Evil Corp' hackers after $100 million spree

 Losses totaled $70 million in the United States alone, officials said.

 The crackdown straddled the world of cybercrime and intelligence.
-The U.S. Treasury and Justice Departments worked in coordination with Britain’s National Crime Agency.
+The U.S. Treasury and Justice Departments worked in coordination with Britain’s National Crime Agency, which published a series of photographs and video of the hacker’s lavish, devil-may-care lifestyle that featured pictures of his camoflaged car streaked with florescent yellow.

 The director general of the British agency, Lynne Owens, said that Yakubets and Evil Corp “represent the most significant cyber crime threat to the U.K.,” a sentiment endorsed by John Shier, an expert at U.K.-based cybersecurity company Sophos.